The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Results

 \subsection{Factors Influencing Reference Recognition}

-To understand why diffusion models succeed or fail at recognizing cultural references, we examine which factors are most strongly associated with variation in CRA.
+To understand why diffusion models succeed or fail at recognizing cultural references, we examine which factors are most strongly linked to variation in CRA.
 In this analysis, we focus on SD v2.1~\cite{stabilityai2022sd21}, a widely used open-source model trained on a deduplicated and filtered subset of LAION-5B~\cite{schuhmann2022laion}.
-Because the exact training set composition is not publicly available, we approximate the model’s training distribution using the open LAION-400M subset~\cite{schuhmann2021laion}.
-Our goal is to understand how the reproduction of iconic relationships relates to two different set of factors: (i) training-data-related features, indicating how each reference is represented in this approximate training distribution, and (ii) reference-related features, capturing intrinsic traits of each example in our dataset of iconic image–text pairs.
+Because the exact training set composition is not publicly available, we approximate the model’s training distribution using the open LAION-400M subset~\cite{schuhmann2021laion} as a coarse proxy for the model’s training data.
+Our goal is to understand which factors influence whether a model recognizes iconic image–text associations: (i) training-data-related features, indicating how each reference is represented in this coarse training distribution, and (ii) reference-related features, capturing traits of each example in our dataset of iconic image–text pairs.

-\paragraph{Training Data$-$Related Features} To estimate training presence for each cultural reference, we retrieve LAION-400M samples whose captions contain the reference title and whose images are visually similar to the iconic depiction ($t > 0.7$).
-These searches return both \textbf{near-duplicates} of the reference and \textbf{related but not duplicate} content such as merchandise.
+\paragraph{Training Data$-$Related Features} To estimate training presence for each cultural reference, we retrieve LAION-400M samples whose captions contain the reference title and whose images are similar to the iconic depiction ($t > 0.7$).
+These searches return both \textbf{near-duplicates} of the reference and \textbf{related but not duplicate} content (e.g., merchandise or derivative imagery).
 We remove near-duplicates using SSCD ($>0.90$), following standard practice~\cite{somepalli2023diffusion,somepalli2023understanding}, and focus on the (i)~\textbf{Number of related non-duplicate images}, which more accurately reflects how the reference appears in the training data (see~\cref{sec:dedup_examples}).
 Additionally, to assess how distinct each reference is within the broader LAION embedding space, we use precomputed CLIP (ViT-B/32) embeddings and run a similarity search via FAISS~\cite{douze2025faiss} to derive two metrics: (ii)~\textbf{Text uniqueness}, measuring the average dissimilarity between the reference title and its nearest textual neighbors, and (iii)~\textbf{Image uniqueness}, computed analogously using the iconic reference image.
-Higher values indicate that a reference has fewer close textual or visual neighbors and is therefore more distinctive in the embedding space.
+Higher values indicate that a reference has fewer close textual or visual neighbors and is thus more distinctive in the embedding space.

 \paragraph{Cultural Reference$-$Related Features} We focus on five features that capture different aspects of each reference: (i)~\textbf{Popularity}, measured by the number of Wikidata sitelinks as a proxy for visibility; (ii)~\textbf{Time of release}, the year of creation or publication; (iii)~\textbf{Image memorability}, predicted using ResMem~\cite{needell2022embracing}, which estimates how intrinsically memorable the image is; (iv)~\textbf{Word memorability}, based on human recognition accuracies from memorability norms ~\cite{tuckute2025intrinsically}, and (v)~\textbf{Text concreteness}, computed as the average concreteness score of the words in the reference title using the psycholinguistic norms of~\cite{brysbaert2014concreteness}.